Last Updated: January 12, 2024

 Journal question:

-As a highly skilled project manager, reflect on the process of creating a Project Title and Project Description for a Project Charter.
+As a highly skilled project manager, reflect on creating a Project Title and Project Description for a Project Charter.
 How do you envision these elements contributing to the success of your project?

 If you are working with a Master Class Coach, send them these files as scheduled.